 If your wind isn’t at least 10 mph on average at tower height, generating enough electricity for your needs may be tough.
 This step really decides if a turbine makes sense for you at all.

-Step 2: Permits, Zoning & Local Approval
+Step 2: Check Permits, Zoning and Utility Rules

 Every home wind project runs into paperwork.
 Rules aren’t just about noise or safety; they also protect neighbors and local wildlife.
 Getting this right avoids expensive headaches later on.